Ingrid Schulerud: Early life

 Schulerud is the daughter of Mentz Schulerud, an author and radio personality well known for his encyclopedic knowledge of their home city of Oslo.
 Her aunt—Mentz' sister—was the children's book author Anne-Cath.
 Vestly.

 Education

 Schulerud attended Oslo Cathedral School, where she met Jens when they were both 17 years old.
 Here, she defeated her future husband in the election for Representative to the National Students’ Union, running for the Socialist Left Party.

 Family life

-Schulerud is married to Jens Stoltenberg, the Secretary General of NATO, and the former Norwegian Prime Minister.
+Schulerud is married to Jens Stoltenberg, the former Secretary General of NATO, and the former Norwegian Prime Minister.
 Being the spouse of the Norwegian Prime Minister during two different periods of time, (2000–2001 and 2005–2013), she has chosen a somewhat withdrawn social position.
 During the first period she did not accompany her husband on any official state visits for over a year, until they visited India together in April 2001.
 In general though, she has chosen to stay out of the media's scrutiny primarily to shield her children.
 The couple have a son and a daughter.